microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 - Group Policy or MDM control of pinned packages would be a natural addition to the defined functionality.
 Administrators may want to restrict upgrades for certain pieces of conflicting software if it will cause issues for some or all of their users.

 - Packages may want to define pins for their dependencies, if they can't use anything above a certain version of a dependency.
 These pins could be merged into the user's current pins, making sure that the packages currently installed keep working.

+- If a user uninstalls or upgrades a pinned package without using the Windows Package Manager, the local tracking catalog (given the definitions in this spec) will become out of sync with the "reality" of the packages's current status.
+The pinned packages table should have a method of staying in sync.

 ## Resources